 In her post-course account, Emma said that she regretted her decision to say negative things about the new employee.
-In doing so, she conducted a clear analysis of the psychological processes that she had experienced: I acted impulsively because I was afraid that the criticism against me would prevent me from being promoted.
+In doing so, she conducted a clear analysis of the psychological processes that she had experienced: 'I acted impulsively because I was afraid that the criticism against me would prevent me from being promoted.
 I put my personal interest before my colleague's.
 I knew that getting this job was important to her because she had just bought an apartment.
-I gave myself a clear conscience through various justifications: my negative judgment was objective, my manager asked me to give it, I was not the only one to have a negative opinion of the new employee, and so on'.

-experienced, could even identify unconscious influences: 'Analyzing this situation from an ethical perspective sheds light on the process that I consciously and unconsciously experienced (R3, 45, M, employee, finance).
+I gave myself a clear conscience through various justifications: my negative judgment was objective, my manager asked me to give it, I was not the only one to have a negative opinion of the new employee, and so on'. the process that I consciously and unconsciously experienced (R3, 45, M, employee, finance).